 Are Green and White Teas Suitable for Everyone?

-Unfortunately no. If you are on medication, especially Warfarin or certain anti-psychotics, check with your doctor first before you start drinking either green or white tea.
-For Warfarin users (and this also applies to those who take aspirin daily), green and white teas can further thin the blood and cause haemorrhaging, and for those who are taking certain anti-psychotics, green or white tea can react with your medicine in unpleasant and possibly dangerous ways.
+If you are on medication, especially Warfarin or certain anti-psychotics, check with your doctor first before you start drinking either green or white tea.
+For Warfarin users (and this also applies to those who take aspirin daily), green and white teas can further thin the blood and cause hemorrhaging, and for those who are taking certain anti-psychotics, green or white tea can react with your medicine in unpleasant and possibly dangerous ways.
 There are other possible interactions with medication, so if you are taking any prescription, over-the-counter, or any other drugs, do a little research before you start to drink green and white teas, and talk to your doctor about any concerns you have.

 Try it!
-Green and White teas taste wonderful, and one of the natural substances in these teas – theanine – has a calming effect on frazzled nerves.
-The health benefits are wide-ranging, and because it is such a light drink, which is normally taken without any additions like milk and sugar, it is as rehydrating as water, but even healthier for you!
+Green and white teas taste wonderful, and one of the natural substances in these teas – theanine – has a calming effect on frazzled nerves.
+The health benefits are wide-ranging, and because it is such a light drink, which is normally taken without any additions like milk and sugar, it is as rehydrating as water but even healthier for you!

 One last thing: both green and white teas do contain caffeine.
-The amount is small compared to coffee, and the calming effect of theanine means that you won’t get the jittery feeling that too much coffee or some soft drinks can cause, but it is best avoided in the evening, because it can keep you awake.
+The amount is small compared to coffee, and the calming effect of theanine means that you won’t get the jittery feeling that too much coffee or some soft drinks can cause, but it is best avoided in the evening because it can keep you awake.